Can the Government actually take away my voting rights?

 Am I eligible to have my rights restored?

-Governor McAuliffe has only one criteria for restoring voting rights: have you completed your sentence.
+The Governor of Virginia has only one criteria for restoring voting rights: have you completed your sentence.
 If so, the Governor will restore your rights.
 NOTE: Effective March 16, 2021, individuals are eligible to have their rights restored after being released from incarceration.
 That means you can regain your right to vote even if you are still on probation/parole.

 If I have committed multiple felonies, can I still get my right to vote back?